achebrol/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/windows-frontend.md

 There are a couple of notes about this implementation:

 * This is where I store the endpoint to my API.
+Windows doesn't understand _localhost_ so I am using the explicit IP address.
 * I get the name of the table from the model.
 Thus, if I pass in `TodoItem` as the model, then `tableName` is `todoitem`, and the path is `api/todoitems`.

 I use a pretty standard REST client implementation for the `RESTDataTable` class: